-We have aligned the Company with the new market opportunities to take advantage of the growth in digital technology and solutions.
+We have aligned the Company with emerging market opportunities to provide digital technology and solutions, including an increased demand within the Healthcare and Pharmaceutical sector.

 Volumes processed for key customers continued to increase, without notable additional work-force resource, reflective of the capability to port expertise from one discipline to another and to utilize technology solutions.